 Acquisition in 2008

-Genelabs Technologies Inc., founded in 1983 and headquartered in Redwood City, California, is a biopharmaceutical company focused on the discovery and development of therapies for infectious diseases.
-The company has a product pipeline that includes projects targeting hepatitis C virus infection, as well as late-stage clinical assets such as an investigational vaccine for hepatitis E virus, which is being developed in collaboration with GlaxoSmithKline.
-Another notable asset is Prestara, an investigational drug for systemic lupus erythematosus.
-Genelabs Technologies has established collaborative agreements with the Novartis Institutes for BioMedical Research to advance research on hepatitis C virus polymerase and with the National Health Research Institutes and Genovate Biotechnology Co., Ltd. to develop compounds targeting the hepatitis C virus.
-In 2009, Genelabs Technologies was acquired by SmithKline Beecham Corporation.
+Genelabs Technologies Inc. is a biopharmaceutical company based in Redwood City, California, focused on the discovery and development of therapies for infectious diseases.
+Founded in 1983, the company aims to improve human health through targeted research on high-value projects.
+Its product pipeline includes initiatives for treating Hepatitis C, as well as late-stage clinical assets like an investigational vaccine for hepatitis E and Prestara, a drug for systemic lupus erythematosus.
+Genelabs has established collaborative agreements with notable organizations, including the Novartis Institutes for BioMedical Research and Genovate Biotechnology Co., Ltd., to advance its research efforts in combating Hepatitis C. In 2009, Genelabs Technologies was acquired by SmithKline Beecham Corporation, further integrating its capabilities within a larger pharmaceutical framework.

 BMS - Egyptian Mature Products Business